 Deer are plentiful.
 You may also spot: moose, marmots, beaver, hawks, grouse, steller's jays, woodpeckers, ducks, geese, humming birds, grey jays (whisky jacks), ravens, rabbits, porcupines, squirrels, chipmunks, pack rats, and many others.
 Never leave keys or shiny objects unattended, as pack rats are quick and stealthy thieves.

 There is a road through the Otter Valley to Aspen Grove.
 It is paved to the north end of Otter Lake (8 km) then about 28 km of good gravel to where the Brookmere Rd. turns off.
 From that point, the road is paved again, and it is 12 km. to the junction with Hwy.
 5A.

 Can I take the Coquihalla to get to the Mozey-On-Inn?

 Yes, but unless you go through Merritt, all routes are gravel.
 You can take the Coquihalla Lakes exit and take the Tulameen River FSR, then the Lawless-Briton FSR, and then the Lawless Creek FSR to Tulameen, or you can take the Coldwater exit and the Brookmere FSR to connect to the Coalmont Road through Otter Valley.
 Neither route is well marked, and if you travel them, we suggest you use the “Backroad Mapbook - Kamloops/Okanagan” as your guide.

 Where is the closest medical care?

-There is a hospital and ambulance service in Princeton.
+There is a hospital Emergency Room and Ambulance service in Princeton.

 Is there camping nearby?